L-Steinmacher/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+When the annonomous function with the console.log is grabbing the name argument dan

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the first and second roll are seperate rolls with two different values.
+They will always be randome and have one of six values 0-5.

 c.
 What is the lexical scope of `newRoll`?

+rew roll is inside of the annonimous function inside of personalDice.

 ### Task 3 - Stretch Goals